Unpacking Black Hole Complementarity: Introduction

-Our background philosophy of science guides which of these two principles we have \emph{prima facie} reasons to adopt.
-If you are of a realist inclination, then you will lean towards a descriptive principle.
-If you are of an instrumental persuasion, you might find the operational principle attractive.
-However, these are just \emph{prima facie} reasons, and hence defeasible by evidence.
-I will argue that the recent physics literature indicates that the operational principle succeeds and the descriptive principle fails.
-More precisely, the physics of quantum black holes seems to \emph{describe} scenarios that violate some tenets of quantum mechanics, leading to the failure of descriptive complementarity.
-However, we are unable to \emph{operationalize} these violations---no single observer is able to see a violation of quantum mechanics.
-Consequently, we are forced to at least tentatively adopt operational complementarity.
+Our background philosophy of science provides \emph{prima facie} support for one or the other principle.
+Realists, who think theories should aim to describe the world, will likely lean towards the descriptive principle since it constrains realistically interpretable descriptions.
+Instrumentalists, who are fine with theories being merely useful instruments for explanation and prediction, will likely have no qualms with the operational principle, since an instrument meant to help observers might refer to observers.
+However, these inclinations are defeasible by evidence.
+I will argue the recent physics literature indicates the operational principle succeeds and the descriptive principle fails.
+More precisely, the physics of quantum black holes seems to describe scenarios that violate quantum mechanics, leading to the failure of descriptive complementarity.
+However, these violations can't be operationalized---no single observer can see a violation of quantum mechanics.
+Consequently, one must at least tentatively adopt operational complementarity.

+To be clear: operational and descriptive complementarity aren't necessarily opposed; the literature isn't divided into two camps endorsing one or the other attitude towards black hole complementarity.
+Often those who talk in descriptive terms in some cases will switch to operational talk in other cases.
+After all, descriptive complementarity entails operational complementarity: if our theories describe the world as consistent with quantum mechanics, then no observer will see a violation of quantum mechanics.
+The tension I highlight, rather, is that operational complementarity has much support in scenarios where descriptive complementarity seems to fail.

 Where does one go from there?
-The realisitically inclined should take the operational principle as data to be explained by future descriptively-interpretable physics.
-However, if one is comfortable with operationalism in physics, then the black hole information paradox plausibly dissolves away.
+For the realistically inclined, the operational principle is to be explained by future descriptive physics.
+But if one is comfortable with operationalism, then the information paradox plausibly dissolves away.